scottbez1/splitflap/README.md

 Once the `combined.svg` file is generated, you'll want to manually remove a couple redundant cut lines that are shared by multiple adjacent pieces, to save time/cost when cutting.
 In Inkscape, select the "Edit paths by nodes" tool and select an edge to delete - the endpoints should turn blue.
 Then click "Delete segment between two non-endpoint nodes", and repeat this for all other redundant cut lines.

+Latest Laser Cut Vector File: [svg](https://s3.amazonaws.com/splitflap-travis/latest/3d_laser_vector.svg) (In order to get the design laser-cut from Ponoko, you'll need to copy all of the shapes from that file into one of [Ponoko's templates](http://www.ponoko.com/starter-kits/inkscape))

 ##### Animated gif #####
 The design can be rendered to a rotating 3d animated gif (seen above) by running `3d/generate_gif.py`, which outputs to `3d/build/animation/animation.gif`